DidierAll/DidierAll.github.io/research.md

 **Figure 1.** _Results from the MC-PLSC highlighting decrease in connectivity for EEG theta band for Balance impaired (BI-TBI) compared to non-impaired (BN-TBI) TBI participants and Healthy Controls (HC)_ <br />
 <img src="/images/PLSC_fig4.jpg" alt="Figure 3.
 MC-PLSC results" style="width:500px;"/>
+-->

 ## Cancer-Related Weakness and Fatigue

+## Psychophysiological and Health Detrimental Effect of Stress and Benefit of Relaxation